isovector/certainty-by-construction/src/book/3-proofs.lagda.md

 This second goal here is `suc (x + zero) ≡ suc x`, which has arisen from instantiating the original type at `suc x`.
-Thus we are trying to show `suc x + zero ≡ suc x`, which Agda has reduced by noticing the leftmost argument to `_+_` is a `suc` constructor.
+Thus we are trying to show `suc x + zero ≡ suc x`, which Agda has reduced by noticing the leftmost argument to `def:_+_` is a `ctor:suc` constructor.

-Looking closely, this goal is almost exactly the type of `x+0≡x` itself, albeit with a `suc` tacked onto either side.
+Looking closely, this goal is almost exactly the type of `x+0≡x` itself, albeit with a `ctor:suc` tacked onto either side.
 If we were to recurse, we could get a proof of `x + zero ≡ x`, which then seems plausible that we could massage into the right shape.
-Let's backtrack on our definition of `x+0≡x` for a moment in order to work out this problem of fitting a `suc` into a proof-shaped hole.
+Let's backtrack on our definition of `x+0≡x` for a moment in order to work out this problem of fitting a `ctor:suc` into a proof-shaped hole.

 ## Congruence